saulpw/visidata/www/install/index.md

 Currently, VisiData is undergoing review for integration into the main Debian repository.
 Until then it is available in our [Debian repo](https://github.com/devotees/deb-vd).

-### First time installation

-1. Grab our public key
+Grab our public key

 ```
 wget http://visidata.org/devotees.gpg.key
 apt-key add devotees.gpg.key
 ```

-2. Add our repository to apt's search list
+Add our repository to apt's search list

 ```
 sudo apt-get install apt-transport-https